Why Our Creative Agency Has an AI Policy

 Identifying the source of artwork is good for clients of creative agencies.
 People should know who has the rights to the creative work they’re paying for, and who could be liable for copyright infringement.

-3. GAI Litigation Risk
+3. AI Litigation Risk

 Several guest speakers discussed AI-generated content and the potential legal liability.
 While I initially intended to learn how we can improve efficiency with our internal processes and deliver better results for our clients, I was not surprised to learn that there are and will be plenty of legal considerations as the use of AI tools increases.